Swedish phonology: Stops

 Initial fortis stops (//p, t, k//) are aspirated in stressed position, but unaspirated when preceded by //s// within the same morpheme.
-Hence ko ('cow') is /[kʰuː]/, but sko ('shoe') becomes /[skuː]/.
-Compare English /[kʰuːɫ]/ ('cool') vs /[skuːɫ]/ ('school').
 In Finland Swedish, aspiration does not occur and initial lenis stops //b, d, ɡ// are usually voiced throughout.
 Word-medial lenis stops are sometimes voiceless in Finland, a likely influence from Finnish.

+Plosives are often fricated near fricatives.

 Preaspiration of medial and final fortis stops, including the devoicing of preceding sonorants, is common, though its length and normativity varies from dialect to dialect, being optional (and idiolectal) in Central Standard Swedish but obligatory in, for example, the Swedish dialects of Gräsö, Vemdalen and Arjeplog.
 In Gräsö, preaspiration is blocked in certain environments (such as an //s// following the fortis consonant or a morpheme boundary between the vowel and the consonant), while it is a general feature of fortis medial consonants in Central Standard Swedish.
 When not preaspirated, medial and final fortis stops are simply unaspirated.
 In clusters of fortis stops, the second "presonorant" stop is unaspirated and the former patterns with other medial final stops (that is, it is either unaspirated or is preaspirated).

 The phonetic attributes of preaspiration also vary.
 In the Swedish of Stockholm, preaspiration is often realized as a fricative subject to the character of surrounding vowels or consonants so that it may be labial, velar, or dental; it may also surface as extra length of the preceding vowel.
 In the province of Härjedalen, though, it resembles /[h]/ or /[x]/.
 The duration of preaspiration is highest in the dialects of Vemdalen and Arjeplog.
 Helgason notes that preaspiration is longer after short vowels, in lexically stressed syllables, as well as in pre-pausal position.